Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 and target architecture.

-The output directory path placed in OUT_DIR
+The output directory path placed in OUT_DIR has the form

-for x86 release builds and
+Release_COMPILERVERSION for x86 release builds and

-for x64 release builds (the discrepancy
+Release_AMD64_COMPILERVERSION for x64 release builds (the discrepancy

 in inclusion of architecture is historical).
 For debug builds

-on the command line), Release_
+(when symbols is included in OPTS on the command line), Release_

-is replaced by Debug_
+is replaced by Debug_.

-The object files directory path placed in TMP_DIR
+The object files directory path placed in TMP_DIR has the form

-or $(PROJECT)_ThreadedStatic
+$(PROJECT)_ThreadedDynamic or $(PROJECT)_ThreadedStatic depending

 on whether the build options specify dynamic or static linking.

-macro controls the build configuration for the compiler and
+The OPTS macro controls the build configuration for the compiler and

 linker.
 Its value is a comma-separated list of option values, the more